 Rule 26 of Income Tax outlines the guidelines for calculating TDS on payments made in foreign currency.
 According to this rule, the deductor must convert the foreign currency into Indian Rupees based on the TT Buying Rate on the date when the tax is required to be deducted at source.
 It is essential to keep a certificate of the exchange rate on record for high-value transactions to avoid any issues during tax assessment.

-For the purposes of deduction of tax on “salary payable in foreign currency”, the value in rupees of such salary shall be calculated at the “Telegraphic transfer buying rate” of such currency, as adopted by SBI on the date on which tax is required to be deducted at source as per Rule 26 of Income Tax.
+For the purpose of calculating TDS on foreign currency payments, let’s consider the example of a salary paid in a foreign currency.
+The value of the salary in Indian Rupees will be calculated based on the TT Buying Rate adopted by SBI on the date when TDS is required to be deducted as per Rule 26 of Income Tax.

 Example 2: Payment for Services Rendered in Foreign Currency

 Let’s say you are a freelancer based in India and have been paid for your services in a foreign currency.
 To calculate the TDS on this payment, you must convert the foreign currency into Indian Rupees based on the TT Buying Rate adopted by SBI on the date when TDS is required to be deducted as per Rule 26 of Income Tax.
 This conversion rate must be recorded to ensure smooth tax assessment processes.

 In conclusion, TDS on foreign currency payments is an essential aspect of tax compliance in India.
 By understanding the TT Buying Rate, Rule 26 of Income Tax, and the importance of keeping accurate records, you can ensure smooth tax assessment processes for your foreign currency transactions.
 Remember to consult with a tax expert or legal advisor for further guidance on specific transactions.